islamicity24/AmazonCity/Mod 5 CLab Migrating a Database to RDS Lab.md

 Notice the running instance named **CafeServer**.
 This EC2 instance was created when you started the lab.

 7. Test the café application.
-  - Open a new browser tab and load the café application at http://<public-ip-address>/cafe.
+  - Open a new browser tab and load the café application at `http://<public-ip-address>/cafe`.
-Note: Replace <public-ip-address> with the actual `IPv4 public IP address` of the CafeServer instance.
+Note : Replace <public-ip-address> with the actual `IPv4 public IP address` of the _CafeServer_ instance.
   - Browse to the Menu page and test placing an order.
 To do this, change the quantity for at least one menu item to at least 1 and choose Submit Order.
 An Order Confirmation page should display, which indicates that the café website is working as intended.
   - Choose Order History.
 The page shows that many orders were placed.
 The current database contains past customer orders that you will migrate to a database that's hosted on Amazon RDS.
 8. Connect to the ~~(DataBase ?)~~ EC2 instance by using AWS Systems Manager to access a terminal session in the browser.
-  - Back in the AWS Management Console, navigate to the **Systems Manager Console and choose Session Manager**.
+  - Back in the AWS Management Console, search Session Manager or navigate to the **Systems Manager Console and choose Session Manager** under Node Management.
-  - Start a session and connect to the CafeServer.
+  - Start a session and connect to the **CafeServer**.
 You should now have a new browser tab open, with a terminal session that's connected to the EC2 instance.
   - At the prompt, enter the following commands:
 ```